tylerdiaz/Heisenberg/README.md

 ![logo](https://github.com/tylerdiaz/Heisenberg/blob/master/brand-assests/ProjectHeisenberg.PNG)

-<b>Project Heisenberg</b> is a decentralized identity management system built atop a permissioned Ethereum consortium network.
+<b>Project Heisenberg</b> is a decentralized identity management and pharmaceutical ERP system built atop a permissioned Ethereum consortium network.
 This project implements a non-fungible token standard to completely eliminate the <i>risk</i> and <i>implicit costs</i> associated with pharmaceutical script fraud.

 By creating a decentralized smart-contract standard that defines the method for ownership and transferability of a pharmaceutical script we:
   1. <b>Remove</b> the possibility of counterfeit/forged prescriptions is eliminated